sherriman/snailgun/README.markdown

 Note that any attempt by `fruby` or `frake` to perform an action in an environment other than 'test' will fail.
 See below for how to run multiple snailgun environments.

+Note that snailgun relies on the mysql_retry_lost_connection gem.
+Tests and the like tha expect broken SQL connections will not work as expected as the connection will be retried.
+This is necessary because forking breaks the connection.

 Merb support has been contributed (using MERB_ENV), but it is untested by me.